Wednesday, May 07, 2008

 "I met Ryan Larkin in the summer of 2000.
 I hung out with him for one week and thought, "What a life story this guy has".
 It has all the elements of drama.
 It's got tragedy, comedy, absurdity, [and] this redemptive element.
 And there are some other themes as a result of it that are about Ryan, but also about alcoholism, addiction, mental illness and fear of failure."

-[Must see: Hollow Man]
+[Must see: Hollow Man on CROSS-CULTURAL OUTLINE]

 [For a different kind of animation: click here]